 You have the opportunity to talk to your employees in person.
 Don’t waste it.

 Point out mistakes, praise achievements, and mentor your team members.
 They will become more professional and more attached to their leaders, making them invested in the company.

-Not all people can stomach daily commutes and working in an open space.
+Not all people can handle daily commutes or work in an open space.
 When you’re hiring people for on-site positions, look for the ones who:

-More and more companies are preferring to have customer service team work from home.
+More and more companies prefer to have a customer service team, work from home.
 Here is why they do that.

 While some big corporations can afford to build office complexes with childcare and entertainment on-site, most can’t.

-Decrease the overhead costs by inviting people to work remotely.
+Decrease overhead costs by inviting people to work remotely.
 The savings will be worth it.

 There’s a debate on whether employees work more productively on their own or in a team.
 Almost a hundred years ago, Floyd Allport proved that being accompanied by other people boosts productivity.

-His findings are relevant today because the culture of coworking thrives.
+His findings are relevant today because of the coworking thrives culture.
 Perhaps, we’re simply less likely to indulge in social media instead of working when we see other people work.